Skip to content

 Args:

 callbacks: A dictionary of callbacks.
-See the documentation for [`BaseParser`][multipart.BaseParser].
+See the documentation for [`BaseParser`][python_multipart.BaseParser].

 max_size: The maximum size of body to parse.
 Defaults to infinity - i.e. unbounded.